iensu/wasm-cam/README.md

 Playing around with the web-cam using WASM.

-This version uses `web-sys` to access DOM elements directly in the Rust code.
+In this version the WASM code only receives and returns an array of bytes and does not access any DOM elements directly.

 ## Run the app